rjdeliveryomaha/courierinvoice/README.md

   + Can be independently refreshed.

+    - Window event ` rjdci_refreshed_oncall ` is dispatched when the refresh is completed.

 * Transfers

   + Uses Route class to fetch tickets either transferred by or transferred to a given driver.